vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 type = "anything"
 ```

+- Vector will only consider the files with the `yml`, `json`, or `toml` extensions of throw an error.
 - Any duplicate component ID (like `sinks/foo.toml` and `sinks/foo.json`) will error.
 - If Vector's configuration is **not** loaded using a specific configuration folder (`--config-dir /etc/vector` for example), Vector will keep its default behavior and only load the specified configuration file.
 - If Vector encounters a hidden file or a hidden folder (name starting with a `.`, like `/etc/vector/.data` or `/etc/vector/.foo.toml`), a warning will be displayed and the file/folder will be ignored.
-- If Vector encounters a folder with a name that doesn't refer to a component type (like `/etc/vector/foo`), an error will be thrown.
+- If Vector encounters a folder (like `/etc/vector/foo`) with a name that doesn't refer to a component type (like `sources`, `transforms`, `sinks`, `enrichment_tables`, `tests`), an error will be thrown.
 - If a component file (like `/etc/vector/sinks/foo.toml`) doesn't have a proper sink configuration structure, Vector will error.

 ### Implementation

-- [When loading the configuration from a directory](https://github.com/vectordotdev/vector/blob/v0.17.0/src/config/loading.rs#L150), instead of only considering the files in that directory, Vector will check if the folders `sources`, `transforms`, `sinks`, `enrichment_tables` and `tests` exist, load each file in those folders and merge the components with the current configuration.
+- [When loading the configuration from a directory](https://github.com/vectordotdev/vector/blob/v0.17.0/src/config/loading.rs#L150), instead of only considering the files in that directory, Vector will consider the subfolders, load each file in those folders and merge the components with the current configuration.

 ```rust
 fn load_builder_from_dir(path: &Path) -> Result<(ConfigBuilder, Vec<String>), Vec<String>> {